playframework/playframework/documentation/manual/scalaGuide/main/templates/ScalaCustomTemplateFormat.md

 foo @bar baz
 ```

 It consists in two static parts (`foo ` and ` baz`) around one dynamic part (`bar`).
 The template engine concatenates these parts together to build its result.
 Actually, in order to prevent cross-site scripting attacks, the value of `bar` can be escaped before being concatenated to the rest of the result.
-This escaping process is specific to each format: e.g. in the case of HTML you want to transform “<” into “&amp;lt;”.
+This escaping process is specific to each format: e.g. in the case of HTML you want to transform `“<”` into `“&amp;lt;”`.

 How does the template engine know which format correspond to a template file?
 It looks at its extension: e.g. if it ends with `.scala.html` it associates the HTML format to the file.